IHWebDevApril2024/MAY-20-express/README.md

 Also middlewares like express.json() to parse the body of the request and express.static() to serve static files, etc.

 Remember to repeat the previous steps to run the server.

+## Fourth example

+In the `04-routes` folder you'll find a new server that uses express and has the routes in separate files.

+## Fifth example